 Generally speaking, a one-inch thick piece of cod or haddock takes about 10-minutes total to fry (about 5-minutes per side); however, times may vary due to the type and heat of the oil, as well as the thickness of the fish filet.

 To ensure it's completely cooked, use a thermometer.
 Once the filet reaches 145ºF at the thickest part of the filet, remove it from the oil and drain on a paper towel.

 The best way to reheat no-beer batter fish and chips is to place them on a wire rack in a 300ºF oven and bake for 15 minutes uncovered.
 If you use a microwave or wrap the fish in foil, the crust gets soggy.

-Serve this crispy fish with "chips", coleslaw, malt vinegar, tartar sauce or baked beans!
+Serve this crispy no beer batter fish and chips with malt vinegar, tartar sauce or baked beans!

 Pin It for Later!